-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit

-(iii) For Part - B of the question paper, the CASE shall be not less than 500 words. of the syllabus shall be set.
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each - of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words. of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.

-426 Financial Engineering L-T-P-C Max 4-0-0-4 Marks 100
+426 Financial Engineering L-T-P-C Max Marks 4-0-0-4 100

-• To introduce the concept of Financial Engineering and its evolution

-• To acquaint the students with the conceptual tools of Financial Engineering

-•To make the student understand the physical tools of Financial Engineering, its processes and strategies.

-• To appraise the students with the recent developments and future trends in Financial Engineering
+- To introduce the concept of Financial Engineering and its evolution - To acquaint the students with the conceptual tools of Financial Engineering - •To make the student understand the physical tools of Financial Engineering, its processes and strategies. - To appraise the students with the recent developments and future trends in Financial Engineering